atgoke/ManuscriptData/README.md

 ## ManuscriptData
 This repository contains data and code associated with published and in-prep manuscripts ordered by year, journal, and brief description.

-Where allowed, proofs are also provided.
+Where permitted, proofs are also provided.

 ## Licenses
 Unless otherwise noted or required by publishing agreement, data products are licensed under CC-BY-4.0.
 Accompanying code are licensed seperately under MIT License.